Experimental-Formgiving/Experimental-Formgiving.github.io/tools/Computational Image Analysis.md

 Computational Exploration of Digital Images](https://mitpress.mit.edu/9780262546133/distant-viewing/) which only recently came out and can be freely accessed a MIT Press.
 In [chapter 2](https://direct.mit.edu/books/oa-monograph/chapter-pdf/2163341/c001100_9780262375160.pdf), the authors explain that before analysing images you first need to extract information, a process they call *annotation* which I rather replace with *computational annotation* as we obviously can also annotate with humans (crowdsourcing could solve a scaling problem and it would still be possible to do 'distant' viewing, i.e. compare a relativly large body of pictures).

 # Colab notebooks
+We will use python notebooks via [google colab](https://colab.research.google.com).
+They seem the most versatile tool to share data analysis although the downside is obviously that we rely on big tech.
+If this choice meets objection we have to find some alternative like [Jupyter](https://jupyter.org) but this will cost considerably more time and effort, and this is only a short course.

+Some extra advantages of google colab is that computation happens in the cloud (i.e. you do not need a powerful computer) and many AI (including generative stuff like Stable Diffusion) applications can be run.
+You probably need to upgrade your account if you want to do heavy computation: a colab pro account is 11 euro's and works quite good (but first check if you really need it), a colab pro+ account is 51 euro's and then you'll have the advantage that you can run them in the background (while closing your browser): not really necessary for this course I think!

 ## Average image calculation

 https://colab.research.google.com/drive/1XdmI7N2V3raNM1o2JFG-VEMJD0MM16vA?usp=sharing